QuentinRa/blog.quentinra.dev/programming/web/css/_general/index.md

 Notes

-* 🔎 One rule one per line is a good practice
+* 🔎 One rule per line is a good practice
 * 🔎 The semicolon (`;`) is mandatory <small>(unless there is only one rule)</small>
 </div><div>